 - Add the flour, sourdough starter discard, brown sugar, and salt.
 For the most accurate measurements, use a kitchen scale.
 Beat on low speed for 2 minutes, then knead for 4-5 minutes.

-- Lightly grease a large bowl with oil or nonstick spray.
-Place the dough in the bowl, turning it to coat all sides in the oil.
+- Lightly grease a large bowl with oil.
+Place the dough in the bowl, turning it to coat all sides.
 Cover the bowl with a clean kitchen towel.
 Allow the dough to rise at room temperature for 60-90 minutes or until double in size (inside the cool oven with the light on works well).